Archie Parr: Political career

 Parr was first elected to the Texas State Senate in 1914, having won the Democratic primary; he won re-election for numerous terms, serving in the office for nearly two decades, from 1915 to 1934.
 With his seniority and power, he became allied with the Democrats' patronage system in the state, and powerful party officials based in San Antonio, who managed much of the party patronage.
 He amassed a great personal fortune over the years.

 In 1928 Parr and the Democratic Party tried to defeat Congressman Harry M. Wurzbach, the only Republican elected to Congress from Texas in this period.
 He had won consecutive terms since 1920 from the 14th congressional district, which included Guadalupe County where German Americans had supported the Republican.
 The Democratic candidate won the election, but Wurzbach contested it at Congress for irregularities.
 The committee found in his favor, and he was seated in 1930.
 That year, Wurzbach won re-election to Congress, and died the next year in office.

 In 1934, Parr lost in the Democratic primary for reelection to the Texas Senate.
 An IRS civil suit for unpaid income tax represented him as a tax cheat.
 He had hoped that launching a road project with a quicker route to Corpus Christi, Texas, would help him win reelection.
 That road had to cross the King Ranch.
-His former friend and Democratic political ally, Congressman Robert Kleberg Jr., opposed construction of the road across the ranch.
+His former friend and Democratic political ally, Congressman Richard M. Kleberg, opposed construction of the road across the ranch.